 Lastly, pharmaceutical companies generally don’t negotiate directly with insurance companies but work with benefit managers who negotiate rebates and prices for the insurance companies.
 This complicates things further.

 How Do Pharmaceutical Companies Spend Their Money?

-Pharmaceutical companies make many claims for why they charge so much money in the U.S. Some don’t agree with their claims and think the data provided is only partially true.
+Pharmaceutical companies make many claims for why they charge so much.
+Some don’t agree with their claims, though, and think the data provided is only partially true.
 Pharmaceutical companies note that drug costs only account for 10% of healthcare spending, in comparison to the 32% contributed to hospital care.
-They also note how the U.S. has the quickest access to the newest medications on the market, often before other countries.
+They also note that the U.S. has the quickest access to the newest medications on the market—often before other countries.

-Pharmaceutical companies make their biggest argument regarding the development costs of drugs.
-Developing one drug can take a decade or longer and can cost billions of dollars.
+The biggest argument pharmaceutical companies make is in regard to drug development.
+Developing one drug can take a decade or longer and cost billions of dollars.
 The cost to research, develop, and market a drug can be costly.

-Some experts claim that pharmaceutical companies overstate these costs noting that pharmaceutical companies are among the most profitable businesses in America.
+However, some experts claim that pharmaceutical companies overstate these cost, noting that they are among the most profitable businesses in America.
 Other data suggests that 9 out of 10 pharmaceutical companies spend more on marketing than research.